 The first step in diagnosing diabetes in cats starts with a visit to the veterinarian’s office.
 The veterinarian will ask about appetite, water intake, and if you have noticed your cat visiting the litter box more frequently.

 Once a history has been taken, your veterinarian will want to run a couple of tests such as CBC or Complete Blood Count and a Chemistry Panel, these blood tests will show what your cat’s glucose levels are, as well as what their liver and kidney values are.
-A urine sample will also want to be collected to tests for glucose and ketones.
+A urine sample will also want to be collected to test for glucose and ketones.
 A diabetic cat will have high numbers of glucose in the urine because that is how it is excreted from the body.

 Managing a diabetic cat at home